 The time between the product is initially designed and finally released is called a software development life cycle (SDLC).
-Software development is a complicated process that usually, consists of a certain number of phases.
+Software development is a complicated process.
+Usually, it consists of a certain number of phases.
 Let’s see what each phase is responsible for, how it works, and what results it gives with a guide to step by step software development.

 7 Core Phases of Software Development

 Coming up with innovative ideas is often challenging because recent years have already brought us so many brand new IT products and technological innovations.
-Because of bunch of out-of-the-box solutions product and project managers together with developers have to think globally to offer something different.
+Because of a bunch of out-of-the-box solutions, product and project managers together with developers have to think globally to offer something different.

-A technique of brainstorming is considered to be effective in IT environment as a creative method to find out the best solutions and ideas appropriate for implementing them during the software development process.
-All members of brainstorming process contribute their ideas and offers during the discussion.
+A technique of brainstorming is effective in IT environment.
+It is as a creative method to find out the best solutions and ideas appropriate for implementing during the SDLC.
+All members of the brainstorming process contribute their ideas and offer them during the discussion.
 This allows everybody to feel useful and responsible for the outcomes.

 This stage is also called planning as it generates the main requirements to the projects as well as creates a general roadmap.
-Planning is one of the most important phases of SDLC because it influences the whole development process and the ways everything will be done.
+Planning is one of the most important phases of SDLC.
+It influences the whole development process and the ways everything will be done.

-Before investing heavily in project, CEO and all team members have to carry out a feasibility analysis.
-The feasibility study can show how successful a project could be, evaluates all factors including economical and technical that affect the project development.
-Every member of the team, testers, developers, PMs and others, must provide a clear estimate of time they need to complete their specific tasks, efforts and resources they need to involve.
+Before investing heavily in the project, CEO and all team members have to carry out a feasibility analysis.
+The feasibility study can show how successful a project could be, evaluates all factors including economic and technical that affect the project development.
+Every member of the team, testers, developers, PMs, and others, must provide a clear estimate of time they need to complete their specific tasks, efforts and resources they need to involve.
 It will help calculate all expenses.

 Conceptualizing the product is made on design stage of SDLC.
 Design is developed according to the specifications written during the first two stages.
 Designers, like any other architects, build the whole structure of the project and provide the final prototype that will be used for the next stages of development process.